Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Block Representations of Linear Algebraic Groups

+\begin{Example} There is a significant contrast to be made between the coefficient matrices for representations of reductive groups versus those for block representations in the non-completely reducible case.
+For example, for an irreducible representation of a reductive group, such as is the case for quiver representations of finite type studied by Buchweitz-Mond \cite{BM}, it is not possible to represent the coefficient matrix in block lower triangular form, except as given by a single block.
+Hence, the components of the exceptional orbit variety are not directly revealed by the structure of the coefficient matrix.

-For quiver representations of finite type studied by Buchweitz-Mond \cite{BM} the block structure consists of a single block. $G = \prod_{i = 1}^{m} G_i$ acting on $V = \prod_{i = 1}^{m} V_i$ by the product representation defines a block representation with $W_j = \prod_{i = 1}^{j} V_i$ and $K_j = \prod_{i = 1}^{j} G_i$.
-In this case the coefficient matrix is just block diagonal.
-If each action of $G_i$ on $V_i$ defines a linear free divisor $\cE_i$, then $G$ acting on $V$ defines a linear free divisor which is a product union of the $\cE_i$ in the sense of \cite{D2}. \end{Remark}
+More generally, consider the action of $G = \prod_{i = 1}^{m} G_i$ on $V = \prod_{i = 1}^{m} V_i$ induced by the product representation, where each $G_i$ is reductive and $V_i$ irreducible, with $\dim(G_i)=\dim(V_i)$ and $G_i$ having an open orbit in $V_i$ for all $i$.
+This defines a nonreduced block representation with $W_j = \prod_{i = 1}^{j} V_i$ and $K_j = \prod_{i = 1}^{j} G_i$, and the coefficient matrix is just block diagonal.
+If each action of $G_i$ on $V_i$ defines a linear free divisor $\cE_i$, then $G$ acting on $V$ defines a linear free divisor which is a product union of the $\cE_i$ in the sense of \cite{D2}.
+However, again the structure of the individual $\cE_i$ is not revealed by the block structure.
+By contrast, as we shall see in subsequent sections, the block representations in the non- completely reducible case, especially for representations of solvable groups, will reveal a tower-like structure in successively larger subspaces which completely captures the structure of the exceptional orbit varieties. \end{Example}